 Income Tax Subtractions

 These subtractions will change your Colorado Taxable Income from the amount of Federal Taxable Income.
-See instructions in the income tax booklet for additional guidance on completing the schedule.
+See instructions in the income tax booklet and the subtraction forms for additional guidance on completing the form/schedule.
 Do not enter negative amounts.
 To ensure faster processing of your paper return, the amount entered in the Subtractions line of the income tax return must exactly match the subtotal amount at the end of the substractions schedule or form.

-Reminder: Save time and file online!
-You may use the Department's free e-file service Revenue Online to file your state income tax.
+Save time and file online!
+You may use the Department's free e-file service Revenue Online to file your Colorado income tax return.
 You do not need to login to Revenue Online to File a Return.
 After you file, you have the option of setting up a Login ID and Password to view your income tax account in Revenue Online.
 Or, you may opt to e-file through a paid tax professional or purchase tax software to complete and file returns.
+You may submit your documentation as an E-Filer Attachment via Revenue Online, as well.

 - Agricultural Asset Lease Deduction